Clothes washers and dryers

 Clothes washers and dryers running costs

-As clothes washers and dryers have multiple options for the length and type of cycle (eg eco versus full wash), cost per cycle is a more useful measure than hourly running costs.
+As clothes washers and dryers have multiple options for the length and type of cycle (for example eco versus full wash), the cost per cycle is a more useful measure than hourly running costs.

 You can also compare the estimated running costs of new models on the Energy Rating website.